-Radios, cellular phones, laser pointers and other non-educational electronic devices are not part of the educational program.
+1. Radios, cellular phones, laser pointers and other non-educational electronic devices are not part of the educational program.
 They are NOT ALLOWED during the academic school day.
 (Headphones, cell phones, CD players, MP 3 players are allowed in the cafeteria.
-Please refer to page 23 regarding proper use of cell phones, CD players, and MPs players).
+Please refer to page 27 regarding proper use of cell phones, CD players, and MPs players).
 Individuals not in compliance with the above will be required to give the item to the school and they will be returned only to a parent or guardian.
 Parents must retrieve the electronic device from Student Services when there has been more than one offense.
 Failure to turn over said device will result in Code of Conduct violation of insubordination.

 Unauthorized recording or disseminating information with a cell phone or any other recording devices during the school day and/or on the bus to and/from school or to and from school events.
 This will be considered inappropriate behavior.
 Please refer to letter I in the Code of Conduct.
-(Page 27)
+(Page 22)

-Laser pointers can be misused as a dangerous instrument.
-Any student found in possession of using/ a laser pointer will be subject to disciplinary action as outlined in the Code of Conduct.

-- 2. Any form of dress which is distracting or disruptive is not permitted.
-This includes any item of clothing which displays slogans or pictorial illustration that have sexual, alcoholic, drug-related, obscene or similar offensive messages that constitute a material and substantial disruption of the educational environment. - a) Coats are not to be worn in school. - b) Hats and bandanas are not to be worn in school.
-Clothes inappropriate for the work place, such as any excessively short skirts or shorts, excessively low pants, sports tanks, midriff tops, tube tops, or backless shirts. - c) Gang attire of any kind is not allowed and is not to be worn in school. - d) Hoodies worn on head are not permitted. - 3.
+- Laser pointers can be misused as a dangerous instrument.
+Any student found in possession of using/ a laser pointer will be subject to disciplinary action as outlined in the Code of Conduct. - 2.
+Any form of dress which is distracting or disruptive is not permitted.
+This includes any item of clothing which displays slogans or pictorial illustration that have sexual, alcoholic, drug-related, obscene or similar offensive messages that constitute a material and substantial disruption of the educational environment. - a) Coats are not to be worn in school. - b) Clothes inappropriate for the workplace, such as any excessively short skirts or shorts, excessively low pants, sports tanks, midriff tops, tube tops, or backless shirts. - c) Gang attire of any kind is not allowed and is not to be worn in school. - d) Hoodies worn on head are not permitted. - 3.
 Skateboards are not permitted on school property or on school buses.
 These will be confiscated if brought to school. - 4.
-Hats or any head coverings (unless required to be worn for a bona fide medical or religious reasons) are to be placed in the student's locker prior to homeroom.
-Individuals not in compliance with the above will be required to give the item to the school and they will be returned only to a parent or guardian. - 5.
-Gambling and card playing. - 6.
-Socially inappropriate displays of affection on school property or at school functions. - 7.
-Students without bus passes will not be permitted to use the 4:00 p.m. - 8.
+Gambling and card playing. - 5.
+Socially inappropriate displays of affection on school property or at school functions. - 6.
+Students without bus passes will not be permitted to use the 4:00 p.m. - 7.
 The school's drug policy prohibits students from carrying medication in school.
 In the event it is necessary to take medication during school hours, the school nurse should be contacted by parent and following this contact the prescription drug should be delivered by the parent to the nurse for subsequent consumption with the written permission from the physical and parent/legal guardian.